anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

-After mapping the server response schema to the domain model, we can replicate rich domain models to arbitrary view models.
-A rich domain model should not be presented in the view layer or sent via message bus.
+After mapping the query response schema to the domain model, we can construct arbitrary view models out of the rich domain model.
+A rich domain model should not be presented in the view layer or sent via message bus (DTO).
 The domain model focuses on invariants and use cases rather than presentational layer requirements.
-The adapter or assembler pattern enables two incompatible models to work together.
+The adapter or assembler pattern enables two incompatible models to work together and can be implemented in the UI controller or an application service.

+**» CQRS in Angular**<br/>

+@TODO [Image/Text]

 **» Offline First & Client-side Storage**<br/>